Headache

 Key Takeaways

-- Most headaches are not caused by eye problems but eye strain can contribute
+- Most headaches are not caused by the eyes, though eye strain can contribute

-- Migraine commonly involves visual symptoms and light sensitivity
+- Migraine often lives in the visual system-aura, blur, and light sensitivity are common

 Headache Types Relevant to Neuro-Ophthalmology